cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 ## Enforce SAML SSO

 SAML SSO enforcement reqiures organization users to sign in to Cobalt only through SAML SSO.
-Once the enforcement is on, personal login credentials no longer work.
+Once the enforcement is on, other authentication methods no longer work.
 This affects the following roles:

 {{% owner-member-team-member %}}

 To enforce SAML SSO for your organization:

 1. Navigate to **Settings** > **Security**.
-1. Under **SAML Single Sign-on (SSO)**, turn on the **Enforce SAML** toggle.
+1. Under **SAML Single Sign-on (SSO)**, turn on the **Enforce SAML** toggle, and confirm your action.
-1. Notify users that now they need to sign in through the selected identity provider.
+1. Notify users that now they must sign in through the selected identity provider.
 We don't send any notifications, so make sure that SAML enforcement doesn't disrupt your workflows.

 ## Configuration Instructions for Specific Identity Providers